-The Interim Agreement for the sale of Additional Gas to the Ubungo Power Plant provided for different gas prices, depending on the average availability of the six turbines, from the minimum of US\$0.67/mbtu (US\$0.62/mcf) to the maximum of US\$2.32/mbtu (US\$2.15/mcf).
-As a result of the failure of two gas turbines and consequent decrease in gas consumption, the Company realised an average price of US\$2.32/mbtu for January and US\$1.67/mbtu for February and March.
+The Interim Agreement for the sale of Additional Gas to the Ubungo Power Plant provided for different gas prices, depending on the average availability of the six turbines, from a minimum of US\$0.67/mmbtu (US\$0.62/mcf) to the maximum of US\$2.32/mmbtu (US\$2.13/mcf).
+In August, UGT6 suffered mechanical problems but was repaired in late September.
+UGT5 also developed mechanical problems in September and was temporarily closed during the month.
+In accordance with the terms of the Interim Agreement with Songas, the minimum gas price of US\$0.67/mmbtu (US\$0.62/mcf) was applicable in September.

 Consumers currently pay approximately 7.5 cents/kwh for their electricity.
 This tariff is the lowest in East Africa and significantly lower than the current prices in western economies.
 This will limit the price that gas can be sold to the power sector.
-Accordingly, Gas prices to the power sector are forecast to average US\$2.15-US\$2.30/mcf rising annually in accordance with a pre-agreed formula.